We're moving content over from an older government website. We'll align this page with the ontario.ca style guide in future updates.

 Bands, Tribal Councils and band-empowered entities do not have to pay gasoline tax when buying gas for their own use from an authorized on-reserve gasoline retailer.

-Beginning January 1, 2020, bands, Tribal Councils and band-empowered entities will use an exemption certificate to purchase tax-exempt gas.
-This will replace the Ontario Gas Card, which is being discontinued.
+As of January 1, 2020, bands, Tribal Councils and band-empowered entities will use an exemption certificate to purchase tax-exempt gas.
+This replaced the Ontario Gas Card, which was discontinued.

 Exemption certificate